 Of course, there are other investments out there - but they can be a lot riskier for the small investor.
 The point is, with your own money, you can't afford to lose it all, and investing all of it on any one thing is a really bad idea.
 Churning your account is an even worse idea.

-So yes, this "Permanent Portfolio" thing makes sense.
-But the guy who created it was just stating the obvious - or what was obvious to any real investor - diversify your portfolio, and invest for the long haul.
+So yes, this "Permanent Portfolio" thing sort of makes sense, on the one hand, but is just a trendy phrase on the other.
+The guy who created it was just stating the obvious - or what was obvious to any real investor - diversify your portfolio, and invest for the long haul.
 But I am not sure that 1/4 in Gold is a good idea, for the short-term, or the long haul.
 Folk who "invest" in gold, usually end up getting burned, unless they have a working time-machine.